aureateAnatidae/meibot/README.md

 ## To run:

 > No background in software?
 No friends with the know-how?
-Skip to the good part? **I encourage you to host it yourself since this bot has access to all messages sent in the server**, but you can install my version to your server with [this link](https://discord.com/oauth2/authorize?client_id=1420903496554647673).
+Skip to the good part? **I encourage you to host it yourself since this bot requires access to all messages sent in the server** (does not store them), but you can install my version to your server with [this link](https://discord.com/oauth2/authorize?client_id=1420903496554647673).
+I make no guarantees on uptime, though.

 Go to [the Discord developer portal](https://discord.com/developers/applications) and create a bot.
 From "**Installation**", give it the scope